 They consume a large portion of the car’s fuel.
 Because of this, they brought out the Michelin Energy Saver tyre range.
 They reduced the rolling resistance of these tyres by incorporating a secret compound mix that reduced the carbon monoxide emissions from the car that they were fitted to.

-One of the ingredients used was known to be silicone, which has been used by other tyre companies.
+Silicone, which other tyre companies have used, was one of the ingredients.
 Another breakthrough has been the making of a different type of tread rubber, known as Durable Security Compound (DSC).
 This enables Michelin Premium Tyres to retain the gripping characteristics of the tyre right down the tread ware indicating bars, yet another first for Michelin tyres energy-saving tyres.